The One Thing Every Stock You Own Should Have…

 However, even once you find a stock that is trading well below its “fair value” there are still many potholes to steer clear of en route to a profit.

 In short, the future doesn’t look great for General Motors.
-But for the sake of argument, let’s say that the company combats these major concerns and gets back on track, but it takes ten years to do so.
+For the sake of argument, let’s say that the company combats these major concerns and gets back on track, making you 30%.
+But it takes ten years to do so.
 All of a sudden that 30% upside over ten years doesn’t look so appealing.
 Especially when you could be invested elsewhere that could possibly get you 30% in a year or two.

 A major mistake of many investors is ignoring the time aspect involved with investing.
 The opportunity cost of holding an investment that squeaks out a meager 30% in 10 years can be devastating to building long-term wealth.